doeixd/combi-router/README.md

 ### Understanding Routes

-A **route** in Combi-Router is like a URL pattern that knows how to match and extract data from URLs.
-Think of it as a blueprint that describes what a URL should look like.
+A **route** in Combi-Router is a blueprint that describes a URL's structure and behavior.

 ```typescript
 import { route, path } from 'combi-router';